mohdsahlpa/mohdsahlpa.github.io/content/posts/reverse-engineer-python-gui-application.md

 ---
-title: "Reverse Engineering a Python GUI Application Built with PyInstaller"
+title: "reverse engineering a python application built using pyinstaller"
 date: 2025-06-30
 author: "mohdsahlpa"
-description: "A step-by-step deep dive into reverse engineering a PyInstaller-packed Python GUI executable to recover its source code."
+description: "a step-by-step deep dive into reverse engineering a pyinstaller-bundled python executable to recover its source code."
 tags: ["reverse engineering", "pyinstaller", "python", "security"]
 ---

-> _Disclaimer: This blog post is meant strictly for educational and ethical security research.
+> _Disclaimer: this blog post is meant strictly for educational and ethical security research.
 Do not reverse engineer software without permission._

-## 🧠 Introduction
+## 🧠 introduction

-Reverse engineering Python applications can be fascinating, especially when they’re bundled into `.exe` files using tools like PyInstaller.
-In this post, I'll walk you through how I deconstructed a Windows executable (`app.exe`), identified it as a PyInstaller package, and recovered the original `app.py` source code.
+reverse engineering python applications can be fascinating, especially when they’re bundled into `.exe` files using tools like pyinstaller.
+In this post, I'll walk you through how I deconstructed a windows executable (`app.exe`), identified it as a pyinstaller package, and recovered the original `app.py` source code.

 ---

-## 🔍 Step 1: Passive Reconnaissance
+## 🔍 step 1: passive recon

 I started with no source just a single `app.exe` binary.